 The Prado Dam area is largely absent of lighting due in part to its sensitive habitats and wildlife.
 No new lighting is proposed as part of the proposed Project.
-Building materials used in the surrounding area and on-site are largely comprised of cement panels and other common materials with glass utilized to provide natural light to the interiors of the buildings.
+However, nighttime construction may occur (if needed).
+To address this potential impact, Mitigation Measure Bio-2 Night Work has been developed and would require a lighting plan to be implemented by the District in coordination with the Project Biologist or environmental monitor (see Section 3.5, Biological Resources of this IS/MND).
+Building materials used in the surrounding area and onsite are largely comprised of cement panels and other common materials with glass utilized to provide natural light to the interiors of the buildings.
 The proposed Project does not propose the use of reflective materials.
 Therefore, the proposed Project would not result in the creation of a new source of substantial light or glare which would adversely affect day or nighttime views in the area and no mitigation measures are required.